kevinhwang91/nvim-fundo/README.md

 ### How does nvim-undo keep the undo history?

-Fundo will keep the latest files as achieves, in other words, it takes additional space in your disk.
+Fundo will keep the latest files as archives, in other words, it takes additional space in your disk.
 If the `BufReadPost` event is fired, it will validate the undo file and restore it if necessary.